-The Carroll series is a Rego Black Chernozem soil, developed on moderately well to well drained, strongly to very strongly calcareous, moderately fine (SCL, CL, SiCL), lacustrine deposits.
+The Carroll series is a Rego Black Chernozem soil developed on moderately well to well-drained, strongly to very strongly calcareous, moderately fine (SCL, CL, SiCL), lacustrine deposits.
 These soils occur in the Upper Assiniboine Delta and Brandon Lakes Plain on very gently sloping to undulating topography, in association with Ramada, Charman, Prodan and Tadpole soils.
 Surface runoff is moderately slow, and permeability is moderate.
-Careful management is required to reduce wind and water erosion, especially in undulating topography.
+Careful management is required to reduce water and/or wind erosion, especially in undulating topography.

-The Carroll soil profile has a very dark gray to black Ah or Ahk horizon, 15 to 20 cm thick, a dark gray AC horizon, 10 to 15 cm thick and a Cca horizon of lime carbonate accumulation, eight to 14 cm thick.
+The Carroll soil profile has a very dark gray to black Ah (Ahk) or Ap (Apk) horizon, 15 to 20 cm thick; a dark gray AC (ACk) horizon, 10 to 15 cm thick and a Cca horizon of lime carbonate accumulation, eight to 14 cm thick.
 The silty textured, pale brown Ck horizon is very erosive.
 This soil differs only slightly from the Ramada soil in not having a prominent Bm horizon.
-Carroll soils were previously mapped as the well drained associate of the Carroll Association in both the South-Central (1943) and Carberry (1957) soil reports.
+Carroll soils were previously mapped as the well-drained associate of the Carroll Association in both the South-Central soil report (1943) and Carberry soil report (1957).